Some parts of this page may be machine-translated.

 2. Features and Advantages/Disadvantages of Word

-Word is a tool for conveying information centered around text.
-Therefore, if you have a text-centered manual, it is advisable to use Word.
-For example, when creating a manual that explains the operating procedures of newly introduced software, the elements included in the manual are mostly text and images, so fundamentally, Word is suitable.
+Word is a tool designed to clearly convey information centered around text.
+Therefore, if the manual mainly consists of text, it is advisable to use Word.
+For example, when creating a manual that explains the operation procedures of a newly introduced system, since the elements included in the manual are mostly text and images, Word is basically suitable.

 2-1.
 Benefits of Using Word for Manual Creation